mar0der/SoftUniShooter/README.md

 ﻿This game is made by the team PAPAYA for SofUni`s JS Basics course

 find pictures for and clean them up:
-C# - Bill Gates
+C# - Bill Gates-Appeared in	2000
-C - Dennis Ritchie
+C - Dennis Ritchie-Appeared in	1972
-C++ - Bjarne_Stroustrup
+C++ - Bjarne_Stroustrup-Appeared in	1983
-JAVA - James_Gosling
+JAVA - James_Gosling-Appeared in 1995
-JS - Brendan_Eich
+JS - Brendan_Eich-Appeared in	1995
-PHP - Rasmus Lerdorf
+PHP - Rasmus Lerdorf-Appeared in	1995
-HTML - Tim Berners-Lee
+HTML - Tim Berners-Lee-Appeared in 1993
-CSS - Håkon Wium Lie, Bert Bos
-Objective-C - Steve Jobs
+CSS - Håkon Wium Lie, Bert Bos-Appeared in 1996 Objective-C - Steve Jobs-Appeared in	1983
-Swift - Tim Cook
+Swift - Tim Cook-Appeared in	2014
 nodejs - Ryan Dahl.
-Node.js is an open source, cross-platform runtime environment for server-side and networking applications.
+Node.js is an open source, cross-platform runtime environment for server-side and networking applications.-Appeared in 2009
-Linux/git - Linus Torvalds
+Linux/git - Linus Torvalds-Appeared in 2005;

 find sprite for explosion